noheadx/noheadx.me/content/posts/2025-12-04-good_software_pt1.markdown

 * clean data flows
 * safeguards against cascading failures

 These dimensions directly influence organizational agility and cost structure.
-But they are not visible through traditional leadership lenses.
+But they are not visible through traditional management lenses.

 A system that “works” today might still be a liability tomorrow.
 A system that merely runs is not the same as a system that scales.
 And a system that satisfies stakeholders now might still impose high hidden costs later.

-This is why the old definition fails: **the complexity of modern software environments has outpaced leadership’s mental model.**
+This is why the old definition fails: **the complexity of modern software environments has outpaced its leaders’ mental model.**

 ## The Business Case for Structural Quality
 Investing in software quality is often framed as an engineering preference.
 In reality, it is a financial decision with clear evidence behind it.